muzzi92/ghostr/README.md

 * Better naming.
 I feel like I rushed through some of the class and method naming, and hence they are not as descriptive as I would have liked.
 * Further encapsulation of logic out of the controller.
 * Front end.
 It would have been cool to spend more time styling the app and implementing some JavaScript.
+* Use a secure scaffold to start the project directory off.
+I chose not to due to the limited amount of time.